lhzn-io/chatty-buoy/README.md

 No cloud.
 No subscription.
 No connectivity.
 Just a really chatty AI running locally on your vessel.

-And hey, if things turn south, he's right there with you.
-You might be SOL, but you're not solo!
+If things turn south, he's right there with you.
+You might think you're SOL, but you're not Solo!

 ## Overview